-Which Atlantic City casino did PokerStars partner with?
+Which Atlantic City casino is PokerStars’ partner?

-PokerStars partnered with Resorts in New Jersey.
+PokerStars is partners with Resorts Casino Hotel in Atlantic City, New Jersey.

-Does PokerStars offer casino games in New Jersey?
+Does PokerStars offer casino games?

 How big are the Sunday PokerStars tournaments in New Jersey?

-Due to the market’s low population cap, the tournament prize pools on PokerStars New Jersey are not nearly as large as they on the operator’s international site.
+Due to the market’s low-population cap, the tournament prize pools on PokerStars New Jersey are not nearly as large as they on the operator’s international site.